- Registration date2025-11-10

 Attached file

-Amid growing calls to pursue proactive trade policies to overcome global trade uncertainty and strengthen Korea’s export-driven economy, the sixth round of negotiations to upgrade the Korea–UK Free Trade Agreement (FTA) is being held in Seoul from Monday, November 10, to Friday, November 14.
+Amid growing uncertainty in the global trade environment and calls for proactive trade policies to strengthen Korea’s export-driven economy, the sixth round of upgrade negotiations for the Korea–UK Free Trade Agreement (FTA) will be held in Seoul from Monday, November 10, to Friday, November 14, 2025.

-The Office of Trade Negotiations under the Ministry of Trade, Industry and Resources (MOTIR, Minister Kim Jung-kwan) announced that delegations comprising around 60 officials from both countries will participate in the discussions, led respectively by Kwon Hye-jin, Director General for FTA Negotiations at MOTIR, and Adam Fenn, Deputy Director at the UK Department for Business and Trade, as chief negotiators.
+The Office of Trade Negotiations under the Ministry of Trade, Industry and Resources (MOTIR, Minister JK Kim) announced that delegations comprising around 60 officials from both countries will participate in the discussions.
+The Korean delegation will be led by Kwon Hye-jin, Director General for Trade Negotiations at MOTIR, and the UK delegation by Adam Fenn, Deputy Director at the UK Department for Business and Trade.